Mark White (Texas politician): Texas State Attorney General

 White served as secretary of state until 1977, when he resigned to run for state attorney general, where he served until 1983.
 First, White defeated former State House Speaker Price Daniel Jr., the son of former Texas Governor Price Daniel, in the Democratic primary and in general election, he comfortably defeated the Republican choice, James A. Baker, III, a Houston lawyer, businessman, and power broker affiliated with the Bush family of Houston.
 White polled 1,249,846 votes and (55.13 percent) to Baker's 999,431 votes and (44.08 percent).
 The State Attorney General's position has been used as a launching pad for gubernatorial candidates.

 As the state's chief enforcement officer, he co-chaired the Federal-State Enforcement Coordinating Committee and was a member of the Governor's Organized Crime Prevention Council.
 On the national level, he was elected Chairman of the Southern Conference of Attorneys General in May 1981.

-Governor (1983–1987)
+Governor of Texas (1983–1987)

 1982 gubernatorial election

 White declined to seek a second term as state attorney general, but chose to seek the governorship in 1982 against fellow Democrat Bob Armstrong, who was the outgoing state Land Commissioner, who vacated the General Land Office following twelve years, and then the incumbent Bill Clements, Texas' first Republican governor since Reconstruction.
 In November 1982, he defeated Clements over concerns about the governor's poor economic numbers and lack of support from minority groups.
 White received 1,697,870 votes (53.2 percent) to Clements' 1,465,537 (45.9 percent) in a year where Texas Democrats swept all the statewide offices up for grabs; led by U.S. senator Lloyd Bentsen (who won a third six-year term to the Senate) and the legendary Lieutenant Governor of Texas William P. Hobby Jr.